 To respond to the current threat of COVID-19, the real estate companies are starting to embrace cutting-edge tech initiatives, one of which is IoT Real Estate technology.

-Another major challenge for the real estate is affordable housing.
-According to CNBC, the housing shortage appears to be the worst ever recorded in the history of the United States.
+Another major challenge for real estate is affordable housing.
+According to CNBC, the housing shortage is enormous – the USA is short more than 5 million homes.
 With thousands of individuals under 40 struggling with debts and rising healthcare costs, even modestly priced real estate becomes less and less affordable for them.
-Due to customized energy management the IoT technology allows real estate companies to cut their costs on utilities.
+Due to customized energy management, the IoT technology allows real estate companies to cut their costs on utilities.
 As a result, companies can provide better price offerings for tenants, thereby generating more customers.

 IoT can be a game-changer for areas with an unstable climate and changeable weather conditions.
-In today’s world, the frequency and severity of hurricanes, tornadoes, and floods has greatly increased and has affects the value of disaster preparedness and resilience.
-Specialized weather sensors ensuring real-time monitoring can provide an advance warnings of adverse weather events, keeping real estate managers and clients better aware of the potential threats to negotiated properties.
+In today’s world, the frequency and severity of hurricanes, tornadoes, and floods have greatly increased and has affected the value of disaster preparedness and resilience.
+Specialized weather sensors ensuring real-time monitoring can provide warnings of adverse weather events in advance, keeping real estate managers and clients better aware of the potential threats to negotiated properties.

 Sophisticated Customer Demands

-Before the corona crises the real estate industry had already been moving rapidly towards digitalization.
+Before the corona crisis, the real estate industry had already been moving rapidly towards digitalization.
 However, the outbreak of the pandemic skyrocketed the whole segment pushing it towards digital transformation.

 According to McKinsey, the business world has vaulted 5 years forward in consumer and business digital adoption in a matter of around eight weeks.
 As more companies adopt digital-first products and services, customer expectations and demand for more sophisticated solutions opportunities constantly grow.

-IoT, as the leading innovation of 2020, offers real estate executives a number of opportunities to engage customers and generate sales.
-From smart homes to IoT indoor navigation, IoT offers a wide suite of solutions both for private households and commercial sector.
+IoT offers real estate executives a number of opportunities to engage customers and generate sales.
+From smart homes to IoT indoor navigation, IoT offers a wide suite of solutions both for private households and the commercial sector.

-The current year has completely changed the way most businesses operate.
-For many companies, clients have migrated to digital with their employees are working fully remotely and become highly agile.
+The way most businesses operate is facing a great change.
+For many companies, clients have migrated to digital with their employees are working fully remotely and becoming highly agile.
 In order to increase their workflow efficiency, a great many real estate agencies have launched analytics and high tech initiatives in their operations.

 By 2023, companies will invest in IoT up to $1.1 Trillion.

-IoT Real Estate offers cutting-edge solutions to meet advancing challenge.
-With IoT, managers can track employee’s performance, create highly customizable workplaces, and automate redundant tasks.
+IoT Real Estate offers cutting-edge solutions to meet advancing challenges.
+With IoT, managers can track employees’ performance, create highly customizable workplaces, and automate redundant tasks.

 Portfolio Risk Management

-Operating various management processes without manual involvement, the IoT Real Estate system leverages the home infrastructure, At the portfolio level, the IoT technology enhances tracking and monitoring combined with porfrolio analytics, that results in more granular valuations, lower asset risks, as well as augmented portfolio management capabilities.
+Operating various management processes without manual involvement, the IoT Real Estate system leverages the home infrastructure.
+At the portfolio level, IoT technologies enhance tracking and monitoring combined with portfolio analytics.
+The results are more granular valuations, lower asset risks, as well as augmented portfolio management capabilities.
 The IoT-driven Portfolio Risk Management can track the flow of people, enabling commercial real estate owners to analyze space usage patterns and occupants behavior.
-The gained information can help property managers to identify excess capacity and increase the efficiency of the portfolio management.
+The gained information can help property managers to identify excess capacity and increase the efficiency of portfolio management.

-In order to meet dynamic customer demands and business needs, the Real Estate industry is actively embracing cutting-edge tech applications.
-Internet of Things has proved to be an effective solution for all participants of real estate industry – property managers, tenants, and building owners.
-It provides greater business value, differentiating companies from their competitors, and offers new sources of revenue.
-IoT energy management, workspace optimization, IoT risk management are the most efficient use cases of IoT Real Estate, that are rapidly spreading across the real estate industry.
-Beyond these solutions, Softengi offers development of tailor-made IoT Real Estate software that meets specific challenges of companies.
+There are various IoT-powered smart real estate solutions for all kinds of property.
+Resource management, workspace optimization, risk management are among the most efficient use cases of IoT Real Estate.
+Thus, the demand for smart real estate services increases as well.
+Softengi offers the development of tailor-made IoT Real Estate software that meets specific challenges of your property.
 If you are still not sure if IoT is the right technology for your business, let’s discuss it.
-Just reach us.